Report on effectiveness of NDV treatments

 It would be useful if a U.S. or international agency took on the role of compiling reliable statistics on how many dogs are dying of distemper.
 The veterinary community may not even fully realize how big the problem of distemper is.

-Still, we feel these numbers at least show that there is hope, and our plan is to gather the kind of detailed, consistent data that will stand up to scientific review as part of Project Carré.
+Still, we feel these numbers at least show that there is hope.
 If this treatment can be published and accepted in a veterinary journal, we believe the lives of countless dogs can be saved.

 Report on outcomes from veterinarians

-According to 20 veterinarians who have reported outcomes to Kind Hearts In Action, 522 dogs infected with the distemper virus have been treated with at least one of the NDV treatments.
-Of those, 368 survived (70.5 percent).
-Twelve of these vets reported treating 225 cases with the NDV-induced serum of which 194 survived, for a survival rate of 86 percent.
+According to 23 veterinarians who have reported outcomes to Kind Hearts In Action, 611 dogs infected with the distemper virus have been treated with at least one of the NDV treatments.
+Of those, 442 survived (72 percent).
+Fifteen of these vets reported treating 305 cases with the NDV-induced serum of which 265 survived, for a survival rate of 86 percent.

 It is important to note that 150 of these dogs were treated in 2010 with NDV-induced serum by a Houston area vet as part of Project Hope.
 They report that of the 150 dogs that were treated with NDV-induced serum, 90 percent survived – 135 dogs.
 Combining these numbers with the efforts of other vets, Project Hope reports saving nearly 200 dogs from canine distemper.

-In one of the spinal tap cases, a vet in South Africa injected the NDV-induced serum in the spinal canal — instead of the straight NDV vaccine — and that dog was reported to be doing well.
+In one of the spinal tap cases, a vet in South Africa injected the NDV-induced serum in the spinal canal — instead of the straight NDV vaccine — and that dog lived for about five years (put to sleep in October 2016).

 Report from Korea